-The Royal Society Picture Library is an online database of digital images of paintings, drawings and prints held in our collections.
-It has been created to inspire the exploration of science through its visual history.
+The Royal Society Picture Library is an online database of digital images of our paintings, drawings and prints, created to inspire the exploration of science through its visual history.

 Browse and search rare, intriguing, beautiful and often surprising pictures selected from the archives of the Royal Society, the world’s oldest scientific academy.

-The website is available for all to browse and search using the homepage galleries or advanced search tools.
+The website is available for all to browse and search using the homepage galleries, key word searchers or the advanced search tool.

-Bespoke photography and scanning can be arranged for any material from our collections which is not yet digitised.
+Bespoke photography and scanning can also be arranged for any material from our collections which is not yet digitised for a fee.